Table of Contents

 The fat switch is usually found on high-gain channels.
 Its purpose is to add fullness or depth to your sound by increasing bass content.

 Perfect for giving your tone more body.
-It can also help to fill out the sound of a guitar that is on the thinner side, like a Stratocaster with single-coil pickups.
+It can also help to fill out the sound of a guitar that is on the thinner side.
+An example is a Fender Stratocaster with single-coil pickups.

 The wattage switch is a relatively new feature on amplifiers.
 It allows you to select the wattage that the amplifier will be running at.
 For example, an amplifier that is rated at 120 watts can be brought down to 10 and produce less volume.

 This can be great for getting different power levels from your amp, but can also offer more sound versatility.
 You can usually find this switch on the back of the amplifier.